Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Fine-tuning and Weight Interpolation

 \subsection{Fine-tuning}

-We employ Low-Rank Adaptation (LoRA) in order to fine-tune our models in a parameter-efficient manner \citep{hu2021LoRA}.
-In LoRA fine-tuning, at each layer of the transformer model, the pretrained model weights are frozen and low-rank decomposition matrices are learned to adapt the model in fine-tuning.
-Denoting the pretrained language model weights as $\theta_{PRE}\in \mathbb{R}^{d_1 \times d_1}$, LoRA computes the updated weights as follows:
+We fine-tune our models in a parameter-efficient manner using Low-Rank Adaptation \citep[LoRA,][]{hu2021LoRA}, which keeps pretrained model weights frozen but learns an additive low-rank matrix update for each layer during fine-tuning.
+Denoting the pretrained language model weights as $\theta_{PRE} \in \mathbb{R}^{d_1 \times d_2}$, LoRA computes the updated weights as:

 Here, $A\in \mathbb{R}^{k\times d_2}$ and $B \in \mathbb{R}^{d_1 \times k}$ (with $k\ll d_1,d_2$) are trainable parameters learned during fine-tuning.
 We use LoRA as an adaptation method because it requires significantly fewer parameters than traditional fine-tuning while maintaining similar performance, so LoRA weights can be quickly modified and applied to large pretrained language models.
 We use the parameters in Appendix \ref{finetuning-hyp} for fine-tuning the models and fine-tune two LoRA models per style characteristic, one on each of the extreme classes outlined in \ref{section:datasets}.
+We denote the two LoRA fine-tuned endpoint anchor models for attribute $i$ by $\theta_{+i} = \theta_{PRE} + B_{+i}A_{+i}$ and $\theta_{-i} = \theta_{PRE} + B_{-i}A_{-i}$.